GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

 using [Builders](/docs/how-tos/builders), [Taggers](/docs/how-tos/taggers), and [Deployers]({{< relref "/docs/how-tos/deployers" >}}).

 [Skaffold Tutorials]({{< relref "/docs/tutorials" >}}) details some of the common use cases of Skaffold.

+:mega: **Please fill out our [quick 5-question survey](https://forms.gle/BMTbGQXLWSdn7vEs6)** to tell us how satisfied you are with Skaffold, and what improvements we should make.
+Thank you! :dancers: